Azure/kubeflow-labs/6-tfjob/README.md

 ## Summary

-In this module you will learn how to describe a TensorFlow training using `TfJob` object.
+In this module you will learn how to describe a TensorFlow training using `TFJob` object.

 ### Kubernetes Custom Resource Definition